 Stay on the same road all the way through the village until you meet the church.
 Take the footpath through the graveyard, passing directly in front of the church’s tower.

 Melbury Osmond is famous for one particular reason, it’s church was where Thomas Hardy’s parents were married.
 A copy of the marriage certificate is displayed on the west wall of the nave.
 It is the village where his mother, Jemima, grew up and therefore they would have undoubtedly known it well.
 Maybe they would still recognise it easily today.

 It is now a straight run back from Melbury Osmond to Chetnole.
 After making your way past the church, turn right onto the village road.
 Follow it down the hill, over the bridge and back up the other side of the valley to the A37.

 Cross straight over the road and into the next field.
 Continue straight ahead through all the following fields, keeping your eyes peeled for river crossings and stiles at each field boundary.

 Finally, in the last field, you meet the railway.
+Just to the west is Chetnole train station, one of the smallest train stations in the whole country!
 Go under the bridge and take the right hand gate, following the boundary of the field towards the houses ahead.

 Go over the stile, past the old school house on your right and join back to the village road in Chetnole.
-Turn left to arrive back at St Peter’s church, which contains two of Dorset’s oldest bells.
+Turn left to arrive at St Peter’s church, which contains two of Dorset’s oldest bells.
 They were cast by a London founder, William Chamberlain, in about 1500 and are inscribed with the words ‘wox augustinae sonet in aure dei’ translated as ‘the voice of Augustine speaks in the ear of God’, and sante laurenti ora pro nobis meaning ‘St Lawrence pray for us’.
-The pub sits on the corner and your vehicle nearby.